soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 ### Task 1: Record device connection information

 1. In IoT Central, select _Devices_ from the left-hand menu.
-Then, from the devices list, select the link for _Rod Pump - DEVICE001_, and select the _Connect_ button located in the upper right corner of the device's page.
+Then, from the devices list, select the link for **Rod Pump - DEVICE001**, and select **Connect** located in the toolbar.

     ![The device screen for DEVICE001 is displayed with the Connect button highlighted.](media/device-connect-menu.png "DEVICE001 Screen")